Type 26 revolver: Design

-The Type 26 revolver is 231 mm (9.09 in) in length and 130 mm (5.12 in) tall, weighing 880 g (1 lb 15oz) unloaded.
-It has an octagonal barrel, with the foresight blade being embedded directly into the barrel.
+The Type 26 revolver is 231 mm (9.09 in) in length and 130 mm (5.12 in) tall, weighing 880 g (1 lb 15 oz) unloaded.
+It has a round barrel, with the foresight blade being embedded directly into the barrel.
 The rear sight is incorporated into the top of the frame.
 A hinged sideplate allows access to the mechanism for lubricating and servicing.
 The weapon was opened by lifting the top latch, after which the barrel was swung downward, activating the automatic ejector.

 The notch that allows access to the cylinder is at the top rear of the frame.
 The revolver is double-action only because of the absence of a cocking spur, intended to avoid snagging on clothing and firing accidentally.
 The lock was self-cocking and was slow to respond.
 The delay in response made accurate shooting virtually impossible.
 The cylinder contains a serious design flaw, with it only notching while the hammer is cocked.
 This allows the cylinder to revolve by being brushed against an object or the inertia from a sudden sideways motion.
 As the cylinder can move freely, an empty or already-fired chamber can rotate into position instead of the next shot, a dangerous event for the user during combat.
-Later Type 26 revolvers have grips with lateral serrations in place of an earlier knurled pattern as well as differences in external finish, depth, and look of die stamped markings.
+Later Type 26 revolvers have grips with lateral serrations in place of an earlier knurled pattern as well as differences in external finish, depth, and look of die-stamped markings.

 The bluing of the steel is excellent, even though the steel used is soft compared to Western standards.
-The 9 mm Japanese revolver ammunition used by the Type 26 is unique to the weapon.
+The 9mm Japanese revolver ammunition used by the Type 26 is unique to the weapon.
 Both the Type 26 revolver and the ammunition used was later replaced by semi-automatic pistols such as the Nambu in the beginning of the 20th century.